 Plenty of dogs are afraid of loud noises.
-Most dogs don’t mind them, but those who do can be difficult to help.
+Most dogs take them in stride, but those who don’t can be difficult to help.
+The Fourth of July, of course, comes with fireworks that can be scary for many pets.

 Thunder, fireworks, and loud vehicles are probably the most common noise phobia triggers.
 Dogs’ sensitivity to the changes in barometric pressure can trigger fearful reactions to thunder long before humans even hear it.
 Pay attention to weather forecasts and schedules of holiday fireworks displays so you can prepare your dog before the ruckus starts.